webcpu/SmalltalkVimMode/README.md

 ### Navigation keys
 `h` left

+N `h` left N times

 `j` down

+N `j` down N times

 `k` up

+N `k` up N times

 `l` right

+N `l` right N times

-`0` moves the cursor to the beginning of the line
+`0` move the cursor to the first character in the line

-`$` moves the cursor to the end of the line
+`$` move the cursor to the last character in the line

-`^` moves the cursor to the first non-empty character of the line
+`^`	move the cursor to the first non-blank character in the line

-`g_` moves the cursor to the last non-empty character of the line
+`g_` move the cursor to the last non-blank character in the line

 `w` move forward to the start of the next word (next alphanumeric word)

+N `w` move forward to the start of the next N words (next N alphanumeric words)

 `W` move forward to the start of the next word (delimited by a white space)

+N `W` move forward to the start of the next N words (delimited by a white space)

 `e` move forward to the end of the next word (next alphanumeric word)

+N `e` move forward to the end of the next N words (next N alphanumeric words)

 `E` move forward to the end of the next word (delimited by a white space)

+N `E` move forward to the end of the next N words (delimited by a white space)

 `b` move backward to the start of previous word (previous alphanumeric word)

+N `b` move backward to the start of previous N words (previous N alphanumeric words)

 `B` move backward to teh start of previous word (delimited by a white space)

+N `B` move backward to teh start of previous N words (delimited by a white space)

 `gg` move to the beginning of the buffer

 `G` move to the end of the buffer

-`fx` move forward to the next occurrence of character x
+`fx` move forward to the next occurrence of character x to the right

+N `fx` move forward to the Nth occurrence of character x to the right

-`tx` move forward to before the next occurrence of character x
+`tx` move forward to before the next occurrence of character x to the rigtht

+N `tx` move forward to before the Nth occurrence of character x to the right

+`Fx` move forward to the Nth occurrence of character x to the left

-`Fx` move forward to the previous occurrence of character x
+N `Fx` move forward to the Nth occurrence of character x to the left

-`Tx` move forward to after the previous occurrence of character x
+`Tx` move forward to after the previous occurrence of character x to the left

+N `Tx` move forward to after the Nth occurrence of character x to the left

 ### Insert text
-`a` Insert text after the cursor
+`a` insert text after the cursor

-`A` Insert text at the end of the line
+`A` insert text at the end of the line

-`i` Insert text before the cursor
+`i` insert text before the cursor

-`o` Begin a new line below the cursor
+`o` begin a new line below the cursor

-`O` Begin a new line above the cursor
+`O` begin a new line above the cursor

 ### Delete text
-`x`delete character at cursor
+`x` delete character at the cursor

+N `x` delete N characters from the cursor

 `dw` delete a word.

+N `dw` delete N words.

 `d0` delete to the beginning of a line.